misaka10987/safe-box/README.md

-# safe-box
+# simple-safe
-Utilities for managing a password database
+Utilities for managing a hashed password database with session tokens (formerly named safe-box).